aedan00/invest/README.md

 Welcome!

-This is the README file for the DCHS Investment Club website, hosted on quarto.pub
+This is the README file for the DCHS (Coffman) Investment Club website.

 The current url to our site is:
 https://invest.quarto.pub/dchs-invest/

+**Please Note:**
+This site and it's components serve only as online resources.
+The vast majority of  opportunities will be during meetings and discussions.

-**Site Last Updated: 7/9/2024**
+**Site Last Updated: 8/8/2024**